Blanche of England

-Blanche of England (spring 1392 - 22 May 1409), also known as Blanche of Lancaster, was a member of the House of Lancaster, the daughter of King Henry IV of England by his first wife Mary de Bohun.
+Blanche of England (spring 1392 – 22 May 1409), also known as Blanche of Lancaster, was a member of the House of Lancaster, the daughter of King Henry IV of England and his first wife Mary de Bohun.

 Family

 Born at Peterborough Castle (now in Cambridgeshire), Blanche was the fifth of the six children born during the marriage of Henry of Lancaster and his wife Mary de Bohun.
 At the time of her birth, Henry was the Earl of Derby and, thanks to his marriage, Earl of Northampton and Earl of Hereford; as the only surviving son of John of Gaunt and Blanche of Lancaster, he was the heir of the Duchy of Lancaster.
 Blanche was named after her paternal grandmother Blanche of Lancaster, the first wife of John of Gaunt.

 Blanche's mother died on 4 June 1394 in Peterborough Castle after giving birth to her last child, Philippa.
 Five years later, on 30 September 1399, Blanche's father deposed his cousin Richard II and usurped the throne.
 The new king remarried to Joanna of Navarre, daughter of King Charles II of Navarre and widow of Duke John IV of Brittany.
 There were no surviving children from this marriage.